 - Certificates of special merit will be presented to all contestants qualifying for the NCCTM state contest (top 8% of all participants with a minimum of ten persons).
 This has changed since last year.

-- Plaques and certificates will be presented to the three (3) top scoring teams.
-A team is defined as group of at least 4 but no more than 6 students from the same accredited North Carolina school.
-There may not be more than 6 competitors for any one school.
+- Plaques and certificates will be presented to the three (3) top-scoring teams.
+A team is a group of at least four but no more than six students from the same accredited North Carolina school.
+There may not be more than six competitors for any one school.

 You do NOT need to be part of a team to compete, but you must represent an officially sanctioned NC school.

-The highest qualifying individuals are eligible for an academic scholarship at Elon University.
-It is hoped that the certificates of merit could be officially presented to each student on an awards day at his/her school.
+We hope that the certificates of merit can be officially presented to each student on an awards day at their school.

-The test will be a Comprehensive Test. (please see the state rules for eligibility) It will cover high school mathematics topics, mathematical aptitude and general reasoning skills.
+The test will be a Comprehensive Test, so please see the state rules for eligibility.
+It will cover high school mathematics topics, mathematical aptitude, and general reasoning skills.
 No question that can be solved only by calculus will be included in the test.
-New 2018 – The contest will consist of 25 multiple choice questions and 5 interger answer questions with a time limit of 70 minutes.
+The contest will consist of 25 multiple-choice questions and five integer answer questions with a time limit of 70 minutes.

 A Score for each contestant is computed by: